mirror/dd-wrt/src/router/rsync/rsyncd.conf.5.md

     The "dont compress" parameter takes a space-separated list of case-insensitive wildcard patterns.
 Any source filename matching one of the patterns will be compressed as little as possible during the transfer.
-If the compression algorithm has an "off" level (such as zlib/zlibx) then no compression occurs for those files.
-Other algorithms have the level minimized to reduces the CPU usage as much as possible.
+If the compression algorithm has an "off" level, then no compression occurs for those files.
+If an algorithms has the ability to change the level in mid-stream, it will be minimized to reduce the CPU usage as much as possible.

-    See the `--skip-compress` parameter in the **rsync**(1) manpage for the list of file suffixes that are not compressed by default.
-Specifying a value for the "dont compress" parameter changes the default when the daemon is the sender.
+    See the `--skip-compress` parameter in the **rsync**(1) manpage for the list of file suffixes that are skipped by default if this parameter is not set.

 0.  `early exec`, `pre-xfer exec`, `post-xfer exec`